VoltDB/meshmonitor/README.md

 [   172.31.5.177]   5.1   5.1   5.1   5.1   5.1|  5.2   2.8   5.2   5.2   5.2|  5.1   5.1   5.1   5.1   5.1
 ```

 Measurements exceeding `--threshold` (default 20ms) will be printed in yellow.
-These that exceed 1s will be printed in
+Those that exceed 1 second will be printed in
 red.

 ## Interpreting Results